 - A final review, conducted by the Program Director in October, 2018

 - The Corps Member will be responsible for submitting bi-weekly timesheets and updates to the Program Director

 Please send your cover letter and resume to Human Resources (HR@iine.org) with your name and the position you are applying to in the subject line.
 Qualified applicants will be contacted; references will be required at time of interview.

 Position will remain open until filled.

 The International Institute is an Equal Opportunity Employer.
-Immigrants, women, people with disabilities, people of color, and LGBTQ candidates are encouraged to apply.
+Immigrants, women, former refugees, people with disabilities, people of color, and LGBTQ candidates are encouraged to apply.